Metabolic Phenotyping Core

 Welcome to the Metabolic Phenotyping Core (MPC) at Boston University Medical Campus.
 MPC at Boston University Medical Campus provides experimental testing services to researchers (inside and outside Boston University) studying metabolic diseases in mouse models.

 The MPC is able to perform the following services:

-- Measurement of basal metabolic rate and spontaneous physical activity using a comprehensive laboratory animal monitoring system (CLAMS consisting of open circuit calorimeter & motion detectors)
+- Measurement of basal metabolic rate (respiratory exchange ratios) and spontaneous physical activity using a comprehensive laboratory animal monitoring system (CLAMS, Columbus Instruments) consisting of open circuit calorimeter & motion detectors.

-- Assessment of Maximal Aerobic Capacity using progressive treadmill regimens in conjunction with an OXYMAX system (minute-by-minute monitoring of oxygen consumption and carbon dioxide production)
+- Assessment of Maximal Exercise Capacity using progressive treadmill regimens in conjunction, if needed, with an Oxymax system for minute-by-minute monitoring of oxygen consumption and carbon dioxide production during exercise.

 Francesca Seta, PhD